How to buy Strike Energy (STX) shares in Australia

 Learn how to easily invest in Strike Energy shares.

-Strike Energy Limited is an oil & gas e&p business based in Australia.
-Strike Energy shares (STX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Strike Energy has a trailing 12-month revenue of around $14.6 million.
+Strike Energy is an oil & gas e&p business based in Australia.
+Strike Energy shares (STX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Strike Energy has a market cap (total outstanding shares value) of $1.1 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Strike Energy